gethubai/hubai-web/docs/extensions/development/workbench/sidebar.md

 ## Set the active Sidebar item

 The active sidebar item is set when the user clicks on the activity bar item that has the same id.
-But you can also set it programmatically by calling the `setActive` method from the `sidebar` service:
+But you can also set it programmatically by calling the `setActive` method from the [ISidebarService](/docs/api/hubai-core/interfaces/services.ISidebarService.md):

 ```typescript
 context.services.sidebar.setActive('myExtension.sidebar');